knowit/frontiers-guidelines/examples/climate/CONTRIBUTING.md

 ## About the guidelines

-These guidelines were written to help developers further develop or maintain for the Norwegian Climate Foundation application.
+These guidelines were written to help developers further develop or maintain `Project: Climate`.
 I have removed identifying links and references so that this example could be made public.
 If you are a Knowit employee interested in more details about the original project, get in touch with the frontend developer:

 - <tord.nylund@knowit.no> (front-end lead on the project)
 - <tord.nylund@knowit.no> (author of the guidelines)